Morning made better

 African American Men and Women

 High blood pressure is higher in African American men and women than in any other ethnic group.
 The reason for this, according to experts, is that there is a higher rate of obesity and diabetes.
-There are other contributing factors such as food access (widely available high-sodium foods/lack of access to fresh fruits and vegetables), economic constraints and lack of nutrition education.
+Other contributing factors include food access (widely available high-sodium foods/lack of access to fresh fruits and vegetables), economic constraints and lack of nutrition education.
 Traditions can mean a lot in the African American community, where family members will do what “mama did”.
 And if mama cooked using a lot of high-sodium foods and/or salt then that’s what the children know and grow up to do.

 People with Diabetes

 High blood pressure is very common with diabetes.
 About 6 out of 10 people with diabetes also have high blood pressure.
 Don’t be overwhelmed by this statistic because there is something you can do about it!
-Below we’ll start to talk about what you can change and how to do it.
+Below, we’ll start to talk about what you can change and how to do it with a low sodium vegan approach.

 Eating a high-sodium diet is a risk factor for high blood pressure, but there are other factors to be aware of, such as: